IRL Pro

 Troubleshooting

-If you can't figure it out, or if it just doesn't work well on your phone, you could buy the phone I recommend on the Recommended Android Phone page, or simply just use Prism Live Studio instead.
-It's a great app, with great features, but it lacks connection bonding.
+If you can't figure it out, or if it just doesn't work well on your phone, you could buy the phone I recommend on the Recommended Android Phones page, or try Prism Live Studio instead.
+It's a great app, with great features, but it lacks connection bonding and forces a watermark.

 Last updated